GGyll/random_realms/README.md

 ## Contribute:

-Check [invalid URL removed] for issues and feel free to submit improvements.
+Feel free to submit any improvements!

 ## Nightmare Mode: